The core role of a Parish Council is to listen to residents, and along with advice, represent the views of residents.

 - The Council is a statutory consultee for all planning applications.
 The Council can also lobby the Borough and County Council when necessary.

 - Hawkhurst has an adopted Neighbourhood Development Plan, the first in the Tunbridge Wells Borough Council area.

-- The Parish Council is working on a new community hall project.
+- The Parish Council is working with the community on a new community and sports centre for the village